google/dart-shapeshift/README.md

 Shapeshift
 ==========

-Understand how the shape of your package is shifting.
+Understand how the shape of your Dart package is shifting.

-Execute shapeshift against two versions of your docgen-generated API to expose how your API has changed.
-Shapeshift generates a set of markdown files that list API differences in your package.
+Execute shapeshift against two versions of your Dart docgen-generated API to expose how your API has changed.
+Shapeshift generates a set of markdown files that list API differences in your Dart package.

 Basic example
 -------------